 About This Case

 The man was believed to have been born amid the world wars and aged between 40 and 60 years old.
-He had been in the water for at least four months.
+He had been in the water for at up to four months.
 He was white and about 5ft 4 with dark brown greying hair, wore a two-tone blue and white short sleeved shirt with a woollen Eltex vest underneath.